gigaherz/JsonThings/documentation/formats/ItemTypes.md

 Parameters:
 * `"places"`: The block registry name for the block that will be placed by this item.
   * Optional.
-Default: a blcok with the same name as the item.
+Default: a block with the same name as the item.

 ## "armor"